 Headache is usually severe, peaking within seconds.
+Patients often describe it as "the worst headache in their life."
 Loss of consciousness may follow, usually immediately but sometimes not for several hours.
 Severe neurologic deficits may develop and become irreversible within minutes or a few hours.
 Sensorium may be impaired, and patients may become restless.
 Seizures are possible.

 Usually, the neck is not stiff initially unless the cerebellar tonsils herniate.
 However, within 24 hours, chemical meningitis causes moderate to marked meningismus, vomiting, and sometimes bilateral extensor plantar responses.
 Heart or respiratory rate is often abnormal.